 Given the prevalence of social media and the limitations of existing studies, the present research seeks to examine the correlation between WeChat use and intimate relationships based on the Investment Model, and the contribution of each Investment Model construct (i.e. Satisfaction, Quality of Alternatives, and Investment Size) to predict Commitment Level.
 In an online survey, participants were asked to estimate the amount of time spent on Instant Messaging, Moments and WeChat Pay, which are the three functions of WeChat examined in this research, and demographic information.
 To measure intimate relationships, the Investment Model Scale was used.
 Except for the time spent on Instant Messaging, which correlated moderately with Global Satisfaction, all WeChat variables correlated weakly with Investment Model constructs.
 As a post-hoc analysis, the components of “time spent on Instant Messaging” (i.e. time spent chatting with partners, time spent chatting with family/friends, and time spent chatting with other contacts) were correlated with the Investment Model predictors, and time spent chatting with partners correlated most significantly with Global Satisfaction.
 Predictive relationships between Investment Model constructs and Commitment Level were confirmed, but the post-hoc analysis suggested that the strength of prediction differed from that in the original research conducted by Rusbult, Martz and Agnew in 1998.
 Potential reasons for the findings and evaluation of the present study were discussed.
 It is hoped that future research will recruit more representative samples, phrase questionnaire items more concisely, and assess the impact of cultural differences on intimate relationships in detail.
+And if you’d love to meet some horny young sluts for casual sex near you then you can easily find them online.
+If you’re looking for a way to spice up your sex life, you might want to consider anal stimulation, especially if you have a prostate.
+Look no farther than on PlugLust‘s handy list of the greatest anal toys, whether you want to get your “p spot” tickled with a vibrating prostate massager or just get a comfy and elegant butt plug.

 Keywords: Investment Model, intimate relationships, WeChat